mcp292/INF502/Assignment2.md

 5. Pull request.
 This is where I had issues.
 I couldn't find any good docs on it.
 I found githubs docs messy and disorganized.
 It had me follow bunch of links to what seemed to be unfinished documents.
 Conceptually I understand a pull request.
-I'm telling you hey I mad a change, pull it down.
+I'm telling you "hey I made a change, pull it down".
 But when I went to your repo to initiate it, I could not proceed.
 I hit the Slack and Tosin mentioned I had to be in my own repo.
 It worked.
 Not that intuitive but I'm still thinking it through.
 I would think I go to your repo to make the request but I guess it's simpler this way.